Nicolás Zamora: Ordination and church service

 Such was the success of Zamora in spreading the Gospel that it had exceeded 15 years of Methodist efforts in China.
 By 1901, 300 Filipino members had been received into the Methodist Church.
 In recognition of these efforts, Bishop Frank W. Warne forwarded the ordination of Zamora as an elder of the Methodist Episcopal Church.
 On 15 March 1903, Zamora was ordained Elder at the Teatro Libertad along Rizal Avenue in Manila.
 He continued his fervent service to the Church.
 On 18 April 1903, he preached at a grand rally at Mexico, Pampanga.
 It was attended by more than 2,000 people.
 In May of the same year, he held two services at Hagonoy, Bulacan.
 It was attended by more than 1,000 people.
 Throughout the year 1903 until early 1904, he held 281 services and preached 218 sermons.
 Attendance in Manila reached 18,720, and 27,250 in the nearby provinces.
 He also held 20 prayer meetings attended by some 800 people.
+Among the more prominent members who would join the church by this time would be Felix Manalo.
 By 1908, the Church grew to a total membership of 27,500, with 33,000 more being adherents.
 Since there were fewer Methodist missionaries as compared to other Protestant missions, particularly the Presbyterian mission (34 as compared to 53), this achievement can be attributed to Zamora and the Filipino evangelists that helped the Church.
 As of 1908, there were more than 500 lay preachers and exhorters.